-- For simplicity and clarity, we will perform a manual installation of PuTTY to the directory C:\bin, instead of using an .msi installation package. - From the PuTTY application download page, under the section Alternative binary files, download the individual files named putty.exe, puttygen.exe, and pageant.exe.
-You will likely want the 64-bit x86 version.
-We use PuTTY version 0.80.
+- For simplicity, this guide details a manual installation of PuTTY to the directory C:\bin, instead of using an .msi installation package. - From the PuTTY application download page, locate the Alternative binary files section and download putty.exe, puttygen.exe, and pageant.exe.
+The 64-bit x86 version is generally recommended.
+This guide uses PuTTY version 0.80.
 Save these files to the C:\bin directory.